Introduction

 f.
 Contact Corsair Support:

-• If none of the above steps resolve the issue, it’s advisable to contact Corsair support for further assistance.
-They may provide additional troubleshooting steps or determine if the keyboard needs to be repaired or replaced.
+If none of the above steps works, I would recommend contacting Corsair to get their help.
+They should be able to provide some additional troubleshooting steps or confirm whether your keyboard should be repaired or replaced.

 Preventive Measures to Avoid Future Issues